CaptainAxolotl/additional-origins/README.md

 **Blazeborn:** is passive with other blaze

 **Elytrian:** flight power works differently: Gift of the Winds is now gone, but has been replaced with Flight:
-Flight - Sprinting while gliding will increase the Elytrians forward velocity, allowing launches off the ground like fireworks!
+Flight - Pressing 'G' while gliding will increase the Elytrians forward velocity, allowing launches off the ground like fireworks!
 This ability has a meter, which will slowly regenerate over time.
 Using this ability also consumes hunger over time.
 Made by @Defhunta

 **Enderian:** can look into the eyes of other enderman without angering them, made by @Defhunta